-3. Clean old food off of dishes.
-Be aware not to use coffee grounds on materials that might be absorbent or porous so that you don’t end up with brown stains.
+3. Clean old food off dishes.
+Be aware not to use coffee grounds on materials that might be absorbent or porous, so you don’t end up with brown stains.

 4. Scrub your grill or electric griddle.

-5. Coffee grounds can also be used as a deodorizer.
-Place grounds in a jar or dish to absorb odors from refrigerators and freezers.
+5. Deodorize with coffee grounds.
+Place in a jar or dish to absorb odors from refrigerators and freezers.

-6. Leave a dish of coffee grounds out to absorb odors in rooms that have an unpleasant odor.
+6. Leave a dish of coffee grounds out to absorb smells in rooms that have an unpleasant odor.

 7. Deodorize a car that may have had one too many fast-food items left in it.